JuliaLang/julia/stdlib/Dates/docs/src/index.md

 ## Adjuster Functions

-As convenient as date-period arithmetics are, often the kinds of calculations needed on dates take on a *calendrical* or *temporal* nature rather than a fixed number of periods.
+As convenient as date-period arithmetic is, often the kinds of calculations needed on dates take on a *calendrical* or *temporal* nature rather than a fixed number of periods.
 Holidays are a perfect example; most follow rules such as "Memorial Day = Last Monday of May", or "Thanksgiving = 4th Thursday of November".
 These kinds of temporal expressions deal with rules relative to the